reactlabs-dev/polydra-ai/SETUP.md

-# Polydra.ai Standalone Setup Instructions
+# PolydraIQ Standalone Setup Instructions

-This directory contains the standalone version of Polydra.ai extracted from the Nx monorepo.
+This directory contains the standalone version of PolydraIQ extracted from the Nx monorepo.

 ## Quick Start